Cetaphil vs Lubriderm for tattoos: which one should you use for your new tattoo?

 Its rich formula helps to soothe and protect tattoos, promoting the healing process and reducing the risk of scabbing, peeling, and fading.

-However, the best product for you will depend on your individual skin type, the location and size of your tattoo, and your personal preferences and needs.
+However, the best product for you will depend on your skin type, the location and size of your tattoo, and your personal preferences and needs.

 And as always, consult with your dermatologist or your tattoo artist for personalized advice on which product is the best choice for your tattoo aftercare.